elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 * Your config folder is available.
 * `compliantkubernetes-apps` and `compliantkubernetes-kubespray` is available.

+!!!important
+    For some of the ansible commands below, you might require root privileges.
+To run commands as a priveleged user with ansible, use the `--become, -b` flag.

+    Example:
+    `ansible -i inventory.ini -b all -m ping`

 ## I have no clue where to start

 If you get lost, start checking from the "physical layer" and up.